Reading Boot Camp Overview

 End of the Game | Students can write their own Plot ideas or stories on cards and play or use the three bellow.
 Having the students write their own plot is a great tool to teach writing.

-Scenario One or First Plot | Limited Rounds 3, 5 or 7 Rounds
+Scenario Ideas | Limited Rounds 3, 5 or 7 Rounds

 When a player has successfully taken control of more territory at the end of the agreed number of rounds and or his/her and territory is more than all other players you have won the game!
-You may lose if a player has fewer territories but more points from airships, trains and florins.
+You may lose if a player has fewer territories but more points from airships, trains, and florins.
 Congratulation!
 You have reached the end of the game.

-Scenario Two or Second Plot | Sky Ship Port Control
+Scenario and Plot Ideas | Sky Ship Port Control

 When a player has successfully taken control of all 4 Sky Ship Ports they are also the winner!
 Congratulation!
 You have reached the end of the game.